Nature & wildlife trip

 After breakfast you will set off on a new adventure.
 Sharpen your senses because you will be visiting the special ornithological reserve of Vransko Lake, which is the highlight feature of the eponymous nature park and a "hot spot" - an area with a large variety of Ornithophilous fauna.
 The Park area is a very important resting place and a feeding place for a whole range of endangered European species.
-There are more than 100,000 birdworms regularly coming to winter, four types of endangered species on the European level and seven species endangered at national level.
+There are more than 100,000 waterbirds regularly coming to winter, four types of endangered species on the European level and seven species endangered at national level.

 For lunch you will be treated to culinary delicacies from the local farm.
-In the early afternoon hours we’ll visit the Falconry Centre, which is nestled in the heart of the Mediterranean wilderness.
+In the early afternoon hours you’ll visit the Falconry Centre, which is nestled in the heart of the Mediterranean wilderness.
 You can catch an awe-inspiring glimpse of a falcon in flight.
 It is the only such centre in Croatia and the habitat of various species of birds of prey as well as a must-visit location for everyone looking for a taste of adventure in the wilderness.
 Also located here is a rehabilitation centre for injured, sick, and starving birds in need of medical attention.
 After an eventful day in the company of these gorgeous feathered creatures, we will return to Šibenik.
 Overnight stay at the hotel.

 After breakfast, you are going on a tour of the exceptionally valuable ornithological reserve, which is part of Krka National Park and is located at the mouth of the Guduča River.
 This is the habitat and nesting site of an array of beautiful bird species, such as: grey herons, mallards, coots, little grebes, black-necked grebes, great crested, grebes pygmy cormorants, great cormorants, Caspian gulls, black-headed gulls and mute swans.